onlykey/onlykey.github.io/README.md

 ```

-### Security Objectives
+### Security Goals

+**Empower the people**: Give people the ability to securely send and receive messages using any computer.

-1) Serverless - All processing done via javascript in users own browser (no server to hack).
+**Serverless**: All processing done via javascript in users own browser (no server to hack).

-2) No logins required / No data retention - Retain no metadata, or other tracking information.
+**Private**: No logins required.
+No data retention.
+No tracking!!!
+No emails.
+No ads.
+No demographics.
+Retain no metadata, or other tracking information we don't know who / what / where you are.

-3) Double Encryption - Everything should be sent via HTTPS but anything sensitive should also be end-to-end encrypted using AES/ECDH shared secret.
+**Strong Crypto** - Everything should be sent via HTTPS and data between browser and OnlyKey should be end-to-end encrypted using AES/ECDH shared secret.

+**Open source & audit-able**

 ### License